-A short description of the race called the NOR (Notice of Race) together with the start time is provided here.
+A short description of the race together with the start time is provided here.
 You can register only one boat in each race but you can simultaneously have your boat in multiple races currently being run.

 Other race states can be: